firebase/FirebaseUI-Flutter/docs/firebase-ui-auth/providers/email-link.md

 > Notes:
 >
-> - a user signing in with an email link for the first time emits `UserCreated` rather than `SignedIn`, so handle both.
+> - a user signing in with an email link for the first time emits `UserCreated` rather than `SignedIn`, and an upgraded anonymous user (`upgradeAnonymousUsers`) emits `CredentialLinked`, so handle all three.
 > - see [navigation guide](../navigation.md) to learn how navigation works with Firebase UI.
 > - explore [FirebaseUIActions API docs](https://pub.dev/documentation/firebase_ui_auth/latest/firebase_ui_auth/FirebaseUIAction-class.html).